sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 What is Sourcegraph?
 Sourcegraph is an open-source, self-hosted, cross-repository code search and navigation tool, with an efficient web interface and "feels-like-native" integration into your code host.
 [Install or upgrade Sourcegraph.](#install-or-upgrade)

-## Find more answers in code with the new query builder
+## Find answers in code more easily with the new query builder

 <!-- TODO (ryan): Below paragraph needs work as it sounds awkward -->